DocYard-ai/UCR/README.md

 - Hydra config enables Rapid Prototyping with multiple configurations
 - Support for Packaging, Logging and Deployment tools straight out of the box

+*Note: Some features are still in active development and might not be available.*
 ## Setup

 ### Installation